bottlepy/bottle-inject/README.rst

 Injection Points   Type                       Scope  Description
 =================  =========================  =====  ===============================================
-request, req, rq   `bottle.Request`           local response, res, rs  `bottle.Request`           local injector           `Injector`                 app    The injector itself.
+request, req, rq   `bottle.Request`           local response, res, rs  `bottle.Response`          local injector           `Injector`                 app    The injector itself.
 Can be used for runtime
                                                      inspection if injectable values, e.g. by other plugins.